confluentinc/schema-registry/docs/security.rst

     MD5:0d107d09f5bbe40cade3de5c71e9e9b7
     CRYPT:frd5btY/mvXo6

-Where each line of the output is the password encrypted using different mechanisms, starting with plain text.
+Each line of the output is the password encrypted using different mechanisms, starting with plain text.

-Once |sr| is configured to use Basic authentication, clients will need to be configured with suitable valid credentials, for example:
+Once |sr| is configured to use Basic authentication, clients must be configured with suitable valid credentials, for example:

 ::